jablonskidev/writing-an-interpreter-in-go/2-lexing/lexing.md

 This test checks a small subset of the tokens (`=+(){},;`).

 Now that you have a test, you can start working on the lexer itself.
-Write a function called `New()` that will return `*Lexer`.
+Write a function called `New()` that will return `*Lexer`:

 ```go
 // lexer/lexer.go